 Corinne Post received her Ph.D. in Organization Management, her master’s degree in International Management, and her bachelor’s degree in Organization Management.
 Prior to academia, she worked for Accenture, first as IT analyst and then as human resource specialist.
-Post’s research interests center on gender and racial differences in individual work experiences and career trajectories, as well as on the effects of diversity on innovation and performance, including boards of directors.
+Professor Post’s research interests center on gender and racial differences in individual work experiences and career trajectories, as well as on the effects of diversity on innovation and performance, including boards of directors.
+Her doctoral dissertation received INFORMS’ Best Dissertation Award in 2004.

 Professor Post’s publications have appeared in Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, Journal of Applied Psychology, Journal of Business Ethics, and Human Relations.
 She presented her research at numerous conferences in the United States and internationally and her research has been funded by the NSF.
-Her professional affiliations include the Academy of Management, and the Society for Human Resource Management.
 She is currently program chair for the Careers Division of the Academy of Management.
+Professor Post received the 2014 and the 2016 Carl R. and Ingeborg Beidleman Research Award (Lehigh U), which highlights quality research and refereed scholarship in business and applied economic disciplines at Lehigh.
+In 2016, she received the College of Business & Economics Teaching Excellence Award.

 - Post.
 2015.
 When is Female Leadership an Advantage?
 Coordination Requirements, Team Cohesion and Team Interaction Norms.
 Journal of Organizational Behavior.
 36(8): 1153–1175.